Lesmidelon/AAR/README.md

 The second column is the name of the program in the repository, or the link to the git repository, and the third column is a description (should be a verb phrase) that describes the program.
-During installation, LARBS will print out this information in a grammatical sentence.
+During installation, AAR will print out this information in a grammatical sentence.
 It also doubles as documentation for people who read the CSV and want to install my dotfiles manually.